University of Illinois at Urbana-Champaign National Center for Supercomputing Applications

 Step 2: Authorizing users

 Any users that you want to be authorized to use GSI to connect to your system need to be listed in your grid-mapfile.
-Instructions on creating enteries in the grid-mapfile may be found here.
+Instructions on creating enteries in the grid-mapfile may be found in the Globus Toolkit Admin Guide.

 Step 3: Running GSI OpenSSHD